brajeshwar/brajeshwar.github.io/_posts/2010/2010-09-26-integrated-linux-configuration-build-environment-for-netlogic-microsystems-multi-core-processors.md

----
-layout: post
-title: Integrated Linux Configuration & Build Environment for NetLogic Microsystems' Multi-Core Processors
+# Integrated Linux Configuration & Build Environment for NetLogic Microsystems' Multi-Core Processors
----

 Having served global requirements of system software, development tools, and many other system related professional services for 40 years, <a href="http://www.enea.com/">Enea</a> has now <a href="http://www.businesswire.com/news/home/20100920006222/en/Enea-AB-Enea-Announces-Availability-Integrated-Linux">announced</a> the development of an Integrated Linux Configuration and Build Environment.
 This will serve as an integration of <a href="http://www.netlogicmicro.com/">NetLogic Microsystems</a> Linux software development kit (SDK) with advanced graphical configuration, build, and debug tools.